 Faster wound healing, tissue repair, & cell growth.
 Photons stimulate fibroblasts to increase collagen, an essential protein needed for tissue growth, repair, and remodeling.
 It also stimulates chondroblasts to help grow cartilage.
 This also leads to reduced scar tissue formation.

 Pain relief.
 Blocks pain sent by the nerve cells to the brain.
-The decrease of inflammation and edema also leads to decreased pain.
-Increases the production of endorphins which are pain killing chemicals.
+The decrease in inflammation and edema also leads to decreased pain.
+Increases the production of endorphins which are pain-killing chemicals.

 Anti-inflammatory.
 Increased blood flow leads to lymphatic drainage, and therefore pushes fluid into lymphatic vessels and decreases edema and swelling within those tissues and joints.